 1. Do I need to take any action?

 If you use a PSP that is already signed up to participate in the program (including LianLian Pay, Payoneer, PingPong and WorldFirst), no action is necessary.
-We are working diligently to enroll additional PSPs into the program as soon as possible, and will continue to update this page this page with participating PSPs.
+We are working diligently to enrol additional PSPs into the program as soon as possible and will continue to update this page with participating PSPs.

-If your PSP is not yet participating, we recommend you contact them to learn about their plan to enroll in our Payment Service Provider program.
-If they do not plan to enroll, you should switch to a participating PSP or use a bank account directly issued to you by a bank by May 31, 2021.
+If your PSP is not yet participating, we recommend you contact them to learn about their plan to enrol in our Payment Service Provider program.
+If they do not plan to enrol, you should switch to a participating PSP or use a bank account directly issued to you by a bank by May 31, 2021.
 Detailed instructions on how to make the changes are available here.